Are you considering refinancing your home loan?

 Of course, we are more than happy to consult with you about your refinance options.
 Empowering homeowners through education is kind of our thing!
 Fill out the form below, and we'll put you in touch with a mortgage specialist for a risk-free consultation.

 Choose Your Loan Product

 After having some one on one time with a mortgage specialist, the next step is to select one of the many loan products on the market.
 Remember, you will be replacing the home loan that you have now with new loan terms, a new interest rate, or a new monthly payment amount (or some combination of these).
 In your consultation, hopefully you discussed which loan products suit your goals and financial profile the best, and have narrowed your options down to that perfect refinancing solution.
 What type of loan works best for you?
 Here are the most popular loan options on the market:

 No matter which option works best for you, you'll want to shop around for the lowest rates.
 You may also have access to refinance programs such as:

 Once you're all set with the loan option that you want, all you have to do is lock in the loan terms and rate of your choosing with your mortgage specialist or loan officer.
 Generally, lenders charge a fee for this, but most of the time it can be rolled into the closing cost of the new loan agreement.

 Organizing and Submitting Borrower Documentation

 Organizing your documentation as a borrower is critical.
 Missing paperwork will slow down the entire refinance process, and cost you valuable time.
 Not all lenders or loan programs require the same documents, either.
-For example, Using the FHA streamline or cash out refinance programs means less paperwork for you to bring in, since those programs piggyback off of the original loan's documentation.
+For example, Using the FHA streamline or VA Streamline refinance programs means less paperwork for you to bring in, since those programs piggyback off of the original loan's documentation.
 Don't worry though, once you've locked in the loan option, your loan officer should send you a checklist of paperwork for your refinance.
 Just in case, however, here are the most common documents requested by lenders: